theodoreho8033/DDSP-AudioPlugins/README.md

 DDSP-AudioPlugins is a collection of fully differentiable audio plugins built in PyTorch.
 These plugins enable gradient-based optimization and analysis-by-synthesis for music production, audio inversion, and machine learning research.
 Currently, the repository features a kick synthesizer that demonstrates a differentiable approach to sound synthesis.
 In the future, additional plugins will be added to expand the toolkit.

+**The plugin is not perfect and I'm still working on it.
+However, it still generates some decent sounding kicks.

 ## Overview

 This differentiable kick synthesizer is designed with a DSP architecture for precise control over every aspect of the sound.
 Key components include: